avajs/ava/readme.md

     --no-cache       Disable the transpiler cache
-    --match, -m      Only run tests with matching title (Can be repeated)', --watch, -w      Re-run tests when tests and source files change --source         Pattern to match source files so tests can be re-run (Can be repeated)
+    --match, -m      Only run tests with matching title (Can be repeated)', --watch, -w      Re-run tests when tests and source files change --source, -S     Pattern to match source files so tests can be re-run (Can be repeated)

   Examples
     ava